“The walls around you are not real”

 Biography

-Hawkins is now based in Los Angeles and his work continues to gain national and international interest and has been included in private and corporate collections throughout the Midwest and the west coast including RIC headquarters and Hy-Vee Nebraska location.
-Phil’s work has also been published in periodicals including The Reader, Vogue Spain, the Omaha World-Herald, Fox 42 News channel and won several OOEA awards including 2017 Best 3-D artist, Best solo exhibition, and best group show in Omaha, Nebraska.
-In 2018 the United States Patent and Trademark Office issued a design patent for Hawkins’s jewelry line.
+Phil Hawkins is a LA based multidisciplinary contemporary artist focusing on installation and sculpture.
+Upon receiving his BFA from Bellevue University of Nebraska, Hawkins has worked in design, foundries, and fabrication studios with artist colleagues.
+Previously Hawkins’s famous work studio was located in the historic First National Bank headquarters abandoned vault space built in 1917.
+Hawkins’s explorations of architecture in New York, Sweden, and Puerto Rico have had a major influence on his work.
+Phil’s work has also been published in periodicals including VoyageLA, The Reader, Vogue Spain, the Omaha World-Herald, Fox 42 News channel and won several OOEA awards including 2017 Best 3-D artist, Best solo exhibition, and best group show in Omaha, Nebraska.
+In 2018 the United States Patent and Trademark Office issued a patent for Hawkins’s jewelry design.

 CV: Exhibitions/Press/Corporate collection